 The group consists of screenwriting scholars, filmmakers, screenwriting practitioners and scholar-practitioners.
 We plan to set up events, seminars, conference panels, workshops and online platforms for collaborative screenwriting and associated research.

 SCROLL RIGHT FOR INFO ON MEMBERS

 VIRGINIA PITTS (contact person for this group) Email: V.Pitts@westminster.ac.uk

-Dr. Virginia Pitts is a filmmaker and independent scholar currently based in England.
+Dr Virginia Pitts is an award-winning educator and filmmaker currently based in the UK.
 As a writer/director, her screen practice spans drama, documentary and screen-dance for film, television and the web.
 Her films have screened at many of the world’s top film festivals, toured art galleries and sold widely.
 Virginia gained her PhD in Cross-cultural Filmmaking from the University of Auckland, Aotearoa New Zealand.
-She has held lectureships at the University of Kent and the University of Waikato, where she primarily taught filmmaking and screenwriting.
-In 2014 she won the Faculty Teaching Prize at Kent for her innovative module, Improvisation for Screen.
+She has held lectureships at the University of Kent and the University of Waikato, and now teaches production and screenwriting at the University of Westminster.
 Virginia’s recent research and practice has focused on collaborative techniques for developing character and content for screen that focus on kinesthetics, improvisation and musicality.
 She has been invited to deliver lectures, workshops and masterclasses on these techniques in various European and Australasian countries.
 Virginia has published in the areas of collaborative screenwriting, intercultural filmmaking, low-budget digital cinema, literary adaptation and political documentary.